blues/note-nodered/README.md

 ﻿# note-nodered

-Node JS library with Custom Node Red package for communication with Blues Wireless Notecard over I²C.
+Node JS library with Custom Node Red package for communication with Blues Wireless Notecard over I²C or Serial (UART) connections.

-This Node Red package enables you to control a Notecard by developing flows in Node Red running on a Raspberry Pi.
+This Node Red package enables you to control the Notecard by developing flows in Node Red where a server is connected to the Notecard.
+For I²C connections, a Raspberry Pi or similar host is required.

 ## Installation